 - Summary

 Medical marijuana contains many chemical compounds.
-Most notably, cannabinoids such as THC (delta-9-tetrahydrocannabinol) and CBD (cannabidiol) are responsible for the medicinal properties.
-THC has psychoactive and analgesic effects, while CBD does not produce psychoactive effects but exhibits analgesic, anticonvulsant, and anti-inflammatory actions.
-The combination of these compounds can contribute to effective symptom relief in cancer and improve patients’ quality of life.
+First of all, cannabinoids, such as THC (delta-9-tetrahydrocannabinol) and CBD (cannabidiol), are responsible for its therapeutic properties.
+THC has psychoactive and analgesic effects, while CBD does not cause psychoactive effects, but exhibits analgesic, anticonvulsant and anti-inflammatory effects.
+The combination of these compounds may contribute to effective symptom relief and improved quality of life for cancer patients.

 Medical marijuana and cancer

-Scientific research confirms that substances contained in marijuana, especially cannabinoids, have anti-cancer properties.
-Experiments conducted in vitro and on animals have shown that cannabinoids can inhibit the growth of cancer cells, stimulate their apoptosis, and limit the formation of blood vessels that nourish cancerous tumors [1].
+Scientific research confirms that substances contained in marijuana, especially cannabinoids, possess anti-cancer properties.
+Experiments conducted in vitro and on animals showed that cannabinoids can inhibit the growth of cancer cells, induce their apoptosis, and limit the formation of blood vessels that feed cancer tumors [1].
 These discoveries open new perspectives in cancer therapy.

 Benefits of using medical marijuana in cancer treatment

 Medical marijuana can bring many benefits to patients suffering from cancer.
-Here are a few main applications:
+Here are some main applications:

 ✅ Pain relief

-Patients dealing with cancer often experience severe pain, both caused by the disease itself and the effects of treatment.
-Research suggests that cannabinoids present in medical marijuana can act as effective pain relievers, reducing discomfort and improving the quality of life for patients [2].
+Patients struggling with cancer often experience severe pain, both caused by the disease itself and the effects of treatment.
+Research suggests that cannabinoids present in medical marijuana can act as effective painkillers, reducing discomfort and improving patients’ quality of life [2].

 ✅ Combating nausea and vomiting

-Chemotherapy and radiation therapy often cause nausea and vomiting in patients.
-Medical marijuana can be an effective remedy for alleviating these symptoms and helping to maintain proper body weight and adequate hydration [3].
+Chemotherapy and radiotherapy often cause nausea and vomiting in patients.
+Medical marijuana can be an effective remedy for these symptoms and help maintain proper body weight and adequate hydration [3].

-Disease and oncological treatment often lead to loss of appetite, resulting in weight loss and weakening of the body.
-Medical marijuana can stimulate appetite and increase calorie intake, contributing to the maintenance of strength and health of the patient [4].
+Disease and cancer treatment often lead to loss of appetite, resulting in weight loss and weakening of the body.
+Medical marijuana can stimulate appetite and increase calorie intake, which helps maintain the patient’s strength and health [4].

 ✅ Mood improvement

-In the case of cancer, emotional aspects play a significant role in the treatment process.
-Medical marijuana can alleviate symptoms of depression, anxiety, and insomnia, which often accompany cancer [5].
+In the case of cancer, emotional aspects play an important role in the treatment process.
+Medical marijuana can alleviate symptoms of depression, anxiety, and insomnia that often accompany cancer disease [5].

-Scientific research on the use of medical marijuana in cancer therapy is still ongoing, but there are already many promising results.
-According to a report published in the journal “Cancer Medicine”, cannabinoids can influence the inhibition of cancer cell growth in cases of breast, lung, pancreatic, prostate, and brain cancers [6].
-Other studies suggest that medical marijuana can support the action of anti-cancer drugs, increasing their effectiveness.
+Scientific research on the use of medical marijuana in cancer therapy is still being conducted, however, there are already many promising results.
+According to a report published in the “Cancer Medicine” journal, cannabinoids may affect the inhibition of cancer cell growth in cases of breast cancer, lung cancer, pancreatic cancer, prostate cancer, and brain cancer [6].
+Other studies suggest that medical marijuana may support the action of anti-cancer drugs, increasing their effectiveness.

-Like most medications, medical marijuana can cause certain side effects.
-The most commonly reported side effects include:
+Like most drugs, medical marijuana can cause certain side effects.
+Among the most commonly reported side effects are:

 ❗️ Drowsiness

 Some patients report feeling drowsy after consuming medical marijuana.
-Therefore, it’s important to avoid driving or operating machinery under the influence of marijuana.
+Therefore, it is important to avoid driving vehicles or operating machinery under the influence of marijuana.

 ❗️ Dry mouth

-Using medical marijuana can cause a sensation of cotton mouth.
-Patients need to stay properly hydrated and avoid dehydration.
+The use of medical marijuana can cause a feeling of dry mouth.
+It is important for patients to hydrate properly and avoid dehydration.

 ❗️ Mood changes

 In some patients, the use of medical marijuana can affect mood, causing euphoria or disorientation.
-It’s important for patients to be aware of these changes and inform their doctor.
+It is important for patients to be aware of these changes and inform their doctor about them.

 ❗️ Concentration problems

 In some cases, medical marijuana can affect the ability to concentrate and focus.
-Therefore, it’s advised to avoid performing tasks that require concentration and precision under the influence of marijuana.
+Therefore, it is recommended to avoid performing activities requiring concentration and precision under the influence of marijuana.

-When using medical marijuana, patients need to be regularly monitored by a doctor to assess the effectiveness of the therapy and adjust doses and administration methods as needed to minimize the occurrence of side effects.
+When using medical marijuana, it is important to regularly monitor the patient by a doctor to assess the effectiveness of the therapy and to possibly adjust doses and the method of administration, in order to minimize the occurrence of side effects.

 Is medical marijuana legal in cancer treatment?

-Many countries legalize the use of medical marijuana for therapeutic purposes, including cancer therapy.
-However, it’s important for patients and doctors to comply with the laws and obtain the necessary permits for using medical marijuana.
+Many countries are legalizing the use of medical marijuana for therapeutic purposes, also in cancer therapy.
+However, it is important that patients and doctors comply with applicable regulations and obtain appropriate permits to use medical marijuana.

-Do I need to inform my doctor about using medical marijuana? 🧑⚕️
+Do I need to inform the doctor conducting the treatment about using medical marijuana? 🧑⚕️

-Yes, it’s important to inform your treating doctor about using medical marijuana.
-The doctor should be aware of all substances the patient is taking for therapeutic purposes, including medical marijuana.
-Informing the doctor about the use of medical cannabis is crucial for ensuring comprehensive medical care and monitoring the effectiveness of therapy.
-The doctor will be able to consider the use of medical marijuana when establishing a treatment plan and adjust it according to the patient’s needs.
+Yes, it is important to inform the doctor conducting the treatment about the use of medical marijuana.
+The doctor should be aware of all substances that the patient is taking for therapeutic purposes, including medical marijuana.
+Informing the doctor about the use of medical cannabis is important for ensuring comprehensive medical care and monitoring the effectiveness of therapy.
+The doctor will be able to take into account the use of medical marijuana when establishing the treatment plan and adapt it according to the patient’s needs.

-In case of any side effects or doubts regarding the use of medical marijuana, the patient should immediately consult with the treating doctor.
-Cooperation and open communication with the doctor are key to the effective and safe use of medical marijuana in cancer therapy.
+In case of any side effects or doubts regarding the use of medical marijuana, the patient should immediately consult with their attending physician.
+Cooperation and open communication with the doctor are key to effective and safe use of medical marijuana in cancer therapy.

 Can medical marijuana replace traditional cancer treatment methods?

-Medical marijuana can complement traditional cancer treatment methods but should not replace them.
-It’s important to consult with a doctor to determine the optimal treatment plan, considering both conventional medicine and the potential benefits of using medical marijuana.
-Combining different treatment methods in many cases can yield very good results.
+Medical marijuana can be a complement to traditional cancer treatment methods, but should not replace them.
+It is important to consult with a doctor to establish an optimal treatment plan that takes into account both conventional medicine and potential benefits of medical marijuana.
+The combination of different treatment methods in many cases can bring very good results.

 Summary

-Medical marijuana is becoming an increasingly important element of cancer therapy, providing relief to patients and improving their quality of life.
-Scientific research and expert opinions point to promising results of using medical marijuana in the treatment of various types of cancer.
-The growing interest in this topic contributes to further research development and facilitates access for patients to this form of therapy.
+Medical marijuana is becoming an increasingly important element of cancer therapy, bringing relief to patients and improving their quality of life.
+Scientific research and expert opinions indicate promising results of using medical marijuana in the treatment of various types of cancer.
+Growing interest in this topic contributes to further research development and facilitates patient access to this form of therapy.

 Bibliography: